Make a Difference as a Volunteer

-The Adult Volunteer Program is for adults over age 18 who are no longer in high school.
-Whether you’re working or retired and looking for a way to give back to others and our community, there are many ways you can volunteer, helping support our mission to care for our community.
+This program is for adults over age 18 who are no longer in high school.
+Whether you’re working or not, there are many ways you can volunteer.

 How to Become an Adult Volunteer

-You can apply for the adult volunteer program online.
-Along with your application, you’ll need to provide a current driver's license or passport and proof of vehicle registration and current insurance.
+You can apply online for the adult volunteer program.
+Along with your application, you’ll need to provide your driver's license, passport or other photo identification.

-- Blue polo shirt with a volunteer patch, available for purchase
+- Blue polo shirt with a volunteer patch (to be purchased from University Health)

 - Tan or khaki-colored pants

-- Closed-toed shoes, worn with ankle-length or longer socks; no hide-away socks
+- Closed-toed shoes worn with ankle-length or longer socks (no-show socks are not permitted)

-- Picture identification badge that you wear at mid-chest or higher, at all times
+- Photo identification worn at chest level at all times

 - Free annual health screening and flu shot